DesignOpen/designopen.github.io/articles/_posts/2013-12-06-the-roadmap.md

 ## Resource Seekers Wanted

 Sorry, resource seeker sounds lame, but I couldn't think of a more elegant want to put it.
-We have a running list of resources and examples of open source design.
+We have a running list of resources and examples of open design.
 Feel free to tweet [@designopen](http://www.twitter.com/designopen) if you have anything you'd like to add.

 [^1]: Our IRC channel is #opensourcedesign on Freenode